This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine the first 3 ingredients in a mixing glass with ice.
+- Combine whiskey, vermouth, and bitters in a mixing glass with ice (pref large chunks).

-- Stir vigorously for 20 seconds and strain into a chilled coupe glass or serve on the rocks with fresh ice.
-Garnish with a cherry and serve immediately.
+- Stir vigorously for 20 seconds and strain into a chilled coupe or Nick and Nora glass.

-- Combine the first 4 ingredients in a mixing glass with ice.
+- Combine whiskey, vermouth(s), and bitters in a mixing glass with ice (pref large chunks).

-- Stir vigorously for 20 seconds and strain into a chilled coupe glass or serve on the rocks with fresh ice.
+- Stir vigorously for 20 seconds and strain into a chilled coupe or Nick and Nora glass.

 Notes